Harbor LightsSchool Information

-Beginning in sixth-grade, students may challenge themselves with advanced coursework in any of the four core areas of English, math, history and geography, and/or science.
+Beginning in sixth-grade, students may challenge themselves with advanced coursework English or Math.
 By taking advanced classes, students have the opportunity to take high school level classes for credit beginning in some cases as early as seventh grade.
 This allows students to enter high school with earned credits that can help them advance further and open up their high school schedule.
 Please contact your child’s counselor or Assistant Principal for more information about these opportunities.

 What exploratory/elective courses can my student take?

 In sixth grade, all students take four nine-week exploratory courses and one full year music course:

 App Creators (beginning app coding class)

 Computers (An introduction to the Google Suite of productivity tools, along with other software applications)

 All 6th-grade students take a full year music class; Band, Orchestra, or Choir.

 In seventh grade, students have the following exploratory options: